department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

            <div>
                <h4 class='va-nav-linkslist-list'>When is VA responsible for approval of education and training programs?</h4>
                <p>
-                   VA is responsible for approvals in some circumstances and for some states that do not have an SAA assigned.
-If you fall into one of these groups, your application will be reviewed by VA.
+                  VA will approve schools in some circumstances and for some states that don’t have an SAA assigned.
+If you fall into one of these groups, VA will review your application.
                </p>
                <ul>
                 <li><a href="https://www.benefits.va.gov/gibill/foreign_program_approval_information_for_schools.asp">Foreign school program approval</a></li>